A must-see for women who want to enjoy turning and improve their quality: Salomon's QST Stella 106

 The 173cm height makes it easy to handle even in deep powder, and it's well-balanced, allowing you to enjoy skiing easily in any situation.
 I love these skis!

-The skis flex smoothly, turning as much as you push down, without any sliding or catching, allowing you to enjoy turns as you wish.
+These supple skis flex smoothly, turning precisely as much as you press down, without sliding or catching, allowing you to enjoy turns exactly as you want.

 QST STELLA 106